Short-Term Capital Gains Tax for FY 2025-2026 and FY 2026-27

 • How much short capital gain is tax-free?

 Unfortunately, there is no specific amount of short-term capital gain (STCG) that is completely tax-free in India.
-However, there are certain deductions that can help reduce your tax liability on STCG from real estate:
+However, the basic exemption limit can be adjusted against STCG (other than Section 111A gains) under the Old Tax Regime.

 • How is short term capital gains tax calculated?